JSheare/TGF_and_glow_search_program/README.md

   - lxml

 # **Instructions for Use:**
-First, open a command line and navigate to the directory where search.py is located.
+First, open a command line and navigate to the directory where all the .py files are located.

-## **Using the GUI (preferred):**
+## **Using the GUI (Preferred):**
 In the command line, type the following command:

-    python searchGUI.py
+    python3 searchGUI.py

-Note that if you have multiple versions of python installed you may need to replace 'python' with 'python3'.
+Note that if you are running the program on Windows you may need to replace 'python3' with 'python'.
 This command will open the program's graphical user interface.

 To start a search, enter the first date in your search range in the entry box labeled 'Date one'.